-The Cours du Programme or Program courses are offered only to students participating in the Aix Program.
+The cours du Programme or Program courses are taught specially for students participating in the Aix program.
 These semester-long courses carry 2 credits and most of them are 30 hours long.

-All students MUST take the Program course which focuses on methodology applied to the university in France but in addition, they may choose among the other Cours du Programme:
+All students must take the course that focuses on methodology applied to the university in France and can choose among the other cours du Programme:

-• Méthodologie universitaire - 2 credits - Fall
+• Méthodologie universitaire - 2 credits